Llorx/node/doc/api/cli.md

 If both `--test-coverage-exclude` and `--test-coverage-include` are provided, files must meet **both** criteria to be included in the coverage report.

+Test files are excluded by default.
+To include test files in code coverage, they must be explicitly included by using this parameter.

 ### `--test-coverage-lines=threshold`

 <!-- YAML